fordsfords/labbox/README.md

-# labbox - shell script for Mac to update a remote host's files.
+# labbox - shell script for Linux and Mac to update a remote host's files.

 Project home:
 https://github.com/fordsfords/labbox